PJK/libcbor/doc/source/getting_started.rst

     -- Installing: /usr/local/include/cbor/encoding.h
     ...

+Make sure that ``CMAKE_INSTALL_PREFIX`` (if you provided it) was correct.
 Including the path path during compilation should suffice, e.g.:

 .. code-block:: bash